-Painkillers such as paracetamol, ibuprofen, aspirin and codeine are commonly prescribed and taken to relieve pains and aches experienced by children and adults across the world.
+Painkillers such as paracetamol, ibuprofen, aspirin and codeine are commonly prescribed and taken to relieve pains and aches experienced by children and adults worldwide.

 Although painkillers are harmless, medical professionals advise that recommended doses are adhered to.
-Yet, sadly, many overlook this advice and consume painkillers for a prolonged period of time.
+Yet, sadly, many overlook this advice and consume painkillers for a prolonged time.